 As frequently noted throughout this assessment information was only partially accessible.
 While some information was received from ACCOBAMS Parties and ACCOBAMS Partners, response rates have been low.
 Given the lack of data being added by Parties to the INR-MED centralised registry, and the inherent difficulty of identifying where, when and what type of impulsive noise activities have taken place, the findings only provide a limited and, at times, not entirely accurate representation of the actual impulsive noise-producing activities in the study area.
 It is, moreover, important to note that some seismic surveying activities are not reflected in the current study but are likely to take place in the future.
-In particular, the ongoing COVID-19 crisis has compelled companies to postpone such activities, as has been the case for the two offshore blocks south and west of Crete which are likely to be subjected to exploration activities at the end of 2021 or beginning of 2022.
-Similarly, Italy established an 18-month moratorium in 2019 for oil and gas exploration, so seismic surveying activities could commence again soon.
+In particular, the ongoing COVID-19 crisis has compelled companies to postpone such activities, as has been the case for the two offshore blocks south and west of Crete which were likely to be subjected to exploration activities at the end of 2021 or beginning of 2022.27 Similarly, Italy established an 18-month moratorium in 2019 for oil and gas exploration, so seismic surveying activities could commence again soon.
+Changes to geopolitical realities- and the ripple effects throughout the oil and gas sector- that have resulted from the attack of the Russian Federation on the Ukraine in February 2022 should also be taken into consideration.
+The ongoing war has placed significant pressure on governments, especially in Europe, to meet their respective energy demands.
+The fast-changing energy landscape has hence led to renewed oil and gas exploration efforts, which, given the recent nature of these developments, have not been considered by this report.
+Despite increased efforts by States to move away from fossil fuels, preliminary research already indicates that some countries have taken steps to renew efforts of domestic offshore oil and gas exploration (and exploratory exploitation).